An all-encompassing guide to our community curation

 If people are running businesses around communities (like in creative hubs or in coworking spaces), they, of course, need to think about the financial sustainability of the organization.
-In that case, taking anyone to the community on purely from a financial point of view would become an easy way out sometimes.
-That is not incorrect; sustainability of the organization comes in the first place naturally.
+In that case, taking anyone to the community purely from a financial point of view would become an easy way out sometimes.
+That is not incorrect; the sustainability of the organization comes in the first place naturally.
 What is incorrect, from my point of view; is to acknowledge the term community as an open boundary matter to get more members in.

-Some might think that applying curation criterias / boundaries would be an elitist or a snobby approach in building communities.
+Some might think that applying curation criteria/boundaries would be an elitist or a snobby approach in building communities.
 But, not all boundaries are always bad; especially if we structure them around a certain purpose.
 Boundaries can be used to create a safe space where vulnerability could be shared.
 We do not acknowledge borders as strict walls to protect the community; but instead, we see them as permeable membranes in order for communities to transmit and receive from the outside world effectively.
 People from outside of the community should intervene in some of the community processes to reinforce the community as well.
-Only in this way, we could facilitate a grounding for organic relationships to breed inside community.
+Only in this way, we could facilitate a grounding for organic relationships to breed inside the community.